aliakbar1881/G5Writer/README.md

 # writing-G5
-this is a python code and there libraries for a university  project
+This is a python code and python libraries for a university  project